 To install the client, simply run the setup file and follow the prompts.
 Once installed, run the RS Games Client shortcut from the start menu or from your desktop.

-The RS Games client has been tested under Mac OSX 10.6 Snow Leopard and 10.7 Lion.
-We distribute it as a DMG-Image, which extracts to a .app file.
+The RS Games client has been tested under macOS Big Sur and Catalina.
+We distribute it as a ZIP file, which extracts to a .app file.
 To play, simply put the .app file in a place (such as the Applications folder), and click on it.

 Interaction between you and the client is done through spoken menus and keyboard commands.
 As a result, it is very intuitive and easy to use.